troystribling/SimpleFutures/README.md

 ## cancel

 A `Future` can be passed around an application to notify different components of an event.
 Multiple completion handler definitions and combinator chains can be specified.
-Not all application components will maintain an interest in the event and may want to 'unsubscribe'.
+Not all application components will maintain an interest in the event and may want to *unsubscribe*.

 An application can `cancel` multiple completion handler callbacks and combinator executions using a `CancelToken()`.